nhost/nhost/docs/docs/platform/graphql/index.md

 A GraphQL API is automatically and instantly available based on the tables and columns in your [database](/platform/database).

-The GraphQL API has instant support for inserting, selecting, updating, and deleting data, which usually account for 80% of all operations you need in your app.
+The GraphQL API has instant support for inserting, selecting, updating, and deleting data, which usually account for 80% of all API operations you need.

 It's the [Hasura GraphQL engine](https://github.com/hasura/graphql-engine) that powers the GraphQL API which means that all documentation about [queries](https://hasura.io/docs/latest/graphql/core/databases/postgres/queries/index/), [mutations](https://hasura.io/docs/latest/graphql/core/databases/postgres/mutations/index/), and [subscriptions](https://hasura.io/docs/latest/graphql/core/databases/postgres/subscriptions/index/) from Hasura's documentation is applicable.